Related links

 Your supervisor supports you to produce research of the highest quality.
 They provide professional advice and guidance throughout your candidature.

-You are required to have at least one research supervisor and one secondary supervisor.
+You are required to have at least two supervisors and to nominate one as your lead supervisor.

 When you start at the University of Sydney, you should discuss your proposed progress with your supervisor.
-You’ll create a research progress plan and outline realistic milestones for your research.
+You’ll create a research progress plan and outline realistic goals for your research.

 You should establish a communication plan that allows you to regularly meet or correspond to discuss your progress.
 This will help you keep on track and provide an experienced and expert sounding board for your ideas.